ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### ExternalDNS

-ExternalDNS needs to talk to a DNS provider, in my case CloudFlare, so it needs a way to authenticate to the DNS provider API, or more simply put an API access token.
-How to get such an access token is different for each provider, ExternalDNS [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/tutorials/cloudflare/) can guide you in the creation the access token for your DNS provider of choice.
+ExternalDNS requires communication with a DNS provider, such as CloudFlare in this case, and to do so, it needs an API access token for authentication.
+The process for obtaining this token varies depending on the provider.

+ExternalDNS [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/tutorials/cloudflare/) can guide you in the creation of the access token for your DNS provider of choice.

 To make the provider access token available to ExternalDNS, we will put it in a Kubernetes secret that we will later reference.
-Proceed to create a secret with the following commands:
+Let's proceed and create a secret with the following commands:

 ```sh
 kubectl create namespace external-dns-system
 kubectl create secret generic cloudflare-api-key --from-literal=apiKey=replace_this_with_your_secret -n external-dns-system
 ```

-We now proceed to install ExternalDNS using its Helm Chart.
+We will now proceed to install ExternalDNS using its Helm Chart.

-1. Add the ExternalDNS repo to Heml repos
+1. Add the ExternalDNS repo to Heml

     ```sh
     helm repo add external-dns-system https://kubernetes-sigs.github.io/external-dns/